dev4press/gd-members-directory-for-bbpress/readme.txt

 Open the WordPress 'Settings' menu, there you will find 'GD Members Directory' panel.

 == Changelog ==
+= Version: 2.7 / june 14 2024 =
+* Edit: several small improvements to the plugin core code
+* Edit: minor updates to the plugin readme file
+* Edit: few more changes related to WordPress and PHP code standards
+* Edit: protect all PHP files from direct file access
+* Edit: Dev4Press Library 4.9.1

 = Version: 2.6 / february 12 2024 =
 * New: tested with WordPress 6.4
 * New: tested with PHP 8.3